jmcnamara44/BandTracker.Solutions/README.md

 ## Project Specs

-_Webpage makes a valid connection with the database._
+_Webpage makes a valid connection with the database for each table._
 _Users can add a new concert venue._
 _Users can add a new band._
 _Users can see a list of all concert venues._